OpenRiskNet/home/openshift/minishift_local_machine.md

 $ minishift stop
 ```

-The service is simply suspended in the VM allowing you to quickly restart it
+The service is simply suspended in the VM, allowing you to quickly restart it
-without the overhead of reconstructing the VM.
+without the overhead of reconstructing the image.
 In order to remove the VM
 you will need to delete the minishift service.

 ## Deleting the minishift service